+Parti ies to t he Agreement

+The parties to this Agreement are:

+Probation Board

+Branch of Napo

+Branch of UNISON

+Branch of GMB/SCOOP

+Prin ciples

-- (a) The Probation Board (the Employer) and the recognised Trade Unions (the Trade Unions) recognise that good industrial relations are characterised by: - (i) Constructive engagement between the Employers and the recognised Trade Unions within an agreed framework; - (ii) Enhancement of the process of effective management within stated objectives, priorities and policies; - (iii) The mutual benefits of exchanging ideas, information and opinion; - (iv) Employee participation in the decision making process. - (b) This Recognition Agreement is supported by separate agreements covering: - (i) Local Joint Negotiation and Consultative Committee Constitution.
+(a) recog Probation Board (the Employer) and prised Trade Unions (the Trade Unions) recognise that good trial relations are characterised by:

+(i) Constructive engagement between the Employers and the recognised Trade Unions within an agreed framework;

+(ii) Enhancement of the process of effective management within stated objectives, priorities and policies;

+(iii) The mutual benefits of exchanging ideas, information and opinion;

+(iv) Employee participation in the decision making process.

+(i) Local Joint Negotiation and Consultative Committee Constitution.